How to provide good answers?

 - Answer!: However, if you have the impression that the answers available did not include the necessary level of detail, that they were badly formulated, if they are incorrect, or of course if there was no reply or you feel you can provide a much more valuable answer, you are very welcome to post your own answer!

 And if you don't know the answer... simply don't answer!
 Sounds really obvious, but it is one of the most common mistakes.
 TibiaQA is not a forum - treat it like a wiki.
 Don't post if you are not sure of your answer.

 Make sure, that your answer fully solves the problem presented in the question.
 Avoid short, brief answers.
-Instead of simple "yes" or "no" try to discuss the topic in more details, present an argumentation why you have such an opinion.
+Instead of simple "yes" or "no" try to discuss the topic in more detail, present an argumentation why you have such an opinion.
 You can give some examples to better illustrate the problem.
 Use information from proper sources, like official, supported and promoted fansites.
-Rumors or your friend’s words unfortunately are not enough to be sure that the answer is correct.
-If it’s possible add links to the sources, to give others wider insight to the topic.
+Rumors or your friend’s words, unfortunately, are not enough to be sure that the answer is correct.
+If it’s possible to add links to the sources, to give others wider insight to the topic.

 - Structure: Provide all the information you know about the topic in a structured manner (you can divide your content in sections, use bullet points, etc.)

 - Content: You should look for a good compromise and balance between elaboration, quality and quantity

 - Elaboration: Dedicate the time necessary to elaborate with a good level of detail and care, and to expand on your idea

 - Quality: On top of elaborating, try to bring into the explanation the key information: focus on quality; avoid redundancies, and try to find the right words